argonne-lcf/CompPerfWorkshop/00_workflows/balsam_demo/README.md

 ```

 ## Create a collection of Hello jobs using the Balsam Python API (3_create_multiple_jobs.py)
+We create a collection of jobs, one per GPU on a ThetaGPU node.
+Though this code doesn't use the GPU, your code will; in the face of a larger collection of Balsam jobs and imbalance in runtimes, Balsam will target GPUs as they become available by setting CUDA_VISIBLE_DEVICES appropriately; the Hello app echoes this variable to illustrate GPU assignment.

 ```python
 #!/usr/bin/env python
 from balsam.api import Job